jxcore/jxcore/doc/api/jxcore-feature-packaging-code-protection.markdown

 Description of the switches:

-#### -slim

-This optional parameter followed by file and/or folder names separated with comma - **prevents adding** those files/folders into the final JX package.

 #### -add

 This optional parameter followed by file and/or folder names separated with comma - **explicitly adds** those files/folders into the final JX package.